karensuzue/Sudoku-Solver/README.md

 # Sudoku-Solver
-Python program that solves 9x9 grid sudoku puzzles using backtracking algorithm.
+Python program that allows users to input and solve 9x9 grid sudoku puzzles.
+This program uses the backtracking algorithm.

 Run:
 * `solver.py` for text-based solver.